-The Ninth Circuit continued its analysis of NEC's NFMA claims by addressing alleged harm to goshawk populations363 in the region.
-To prove its claim, the court explained that NEC would have to show a "specific connection between the challenged site-specific action and the alleged violation,"364 and that, even though this bar was not high, the contested portion of the forest plan had to "play[] a causal role with respect to the [Project]."365
+The Ninth Circuit continued its analysis of NEC's NFMA claims by addressing alleged harm to goshawk populations in the region.
+To prove its claim, the court explained that NEC would have to show a "specific connection between the challenged site-specific action and the alleged violation," and that, even though this bar was not high, the contested portion of the forest plan had to "play[] a causal role with respect to the [Project]."

-NEC claimed that USFS violated NFMA for two reasons.
-First, NEC claimed that USFS failed to monitor the goshawk populations in the annual monitoring reports.
+NEC claimed that USFS failed to monitor the goshawk populations in the annual monitoring reports.
 The court held that NEC's claim was invalid because it failed to make a site-specific challenge.
 Second, NEC argued that USFS failed to conduct further studies on goshawk nesting rates after seeing decreases in the goshawk population that exceeded 10%.
 The Ninth Circuit established that there may be a sufficient nexus between the alleged violations and the goshawk populations.
 However, the court disagreed with NEC's contention that USFS failed to determine how vegetation management activities were affecting the goshawk population.
 The court found that USFS provided a sufficient cold weather-based explanation for goshawk nesting declines.
 Moreover, the Ninth Circuit reiterated that USFS's own interpretation of its plan is entitled to substantial deference and that USFS must only reasonably consider the relevant factors involved with the goshawk population.